 But there’s even more.
-You can watch Mr Stink, Gangsta Granny and The Boy in the Dress on DVD.
+You can watch Grandpa's Great Escape, Mr Stink, Gangsta Granny and The Boy in the Dress on DVD.
 And have you listened to all of the books on audio too - hilariously read by David Walliams himself!
 And not forgetting that Ratburger, Demon Dentist and Awful Auntie have all won the National Book Awards Children’s Book of the Year.
-Not only that, but Grandpa's Great Escape has already landed, and The World's Worst Children have been unleashed!
+Not only that, but Bad Dad raced to the top of the charts, and The World's Worst Children have been unleashed!
 As if all that wasn’t enough, lots of bigwig reviewers have compared him to Mr Funny Books himself, Roald Dahl.

 If you have a little brother or sister they might want to check out David Walliams' picture books too, you can find out more here.

 More than anything we want to hear from you, David's readers.
 Join The World of David Walliams to find out how you can get involved.

 Got a burning question for David?
 Just pop it in this handy form and they’ll all go into David’s ‘lucky dip’.
 You never know, he might just pick yours out to answer.

 Have you ever experienced anything that has happened in one of your books?